Angiotensin-converting Enzyme Inhibitors

 Enalapril and benazepril are widely used ACE inhibitors and are available in a variety of tablet sizes for oral administration.
-Captopril was the first ACE inhibitor developed for people and had been used in dogs and cats.
 Compared with enalapril and benazepril, captopril has a greater propensity for GI adverse effects and a shorter half-life in dogs, necessitating more frequent dosing; thus, its use has fallen out of favor.
 A wide variety of other ACE inhibitors (eg, lisonopril, ramipril) are sometimes used in veterinary medicine.
 Choice in part is often related to drug availability, cost, and availability of canine and feline pharmacokinetic and pharmacodynamic data.

 After absorption from the GI tract, enalapril is converted in the liver to the active metabolite enalaprilat.
 Oral bioavailability is ~60%.
 Serum concentration of enalaprilat peaks in 3–4 hr.
 The half-life is ~11 hr, and effects last 12–14 hr, indicating the need for dosing intervals of every 12 hr if 24-hr suppression of ACE is desired.
 Excretion of enalapril and enalaprilat is primarily renal; therefore, the half-life of enalapril/enalaprilat is increased in animals with severe CHF (reduced renal perfusion) or renal failure, and dose reduction may be warranted.